CoreSheep/jiufeng/content/about/_index.md

 I'm **Jiufeng** from China, you can also call me **FENG**!
 Welcome to my personal website. :D

-I have recently completed my master's degree in Data & Computer Science at [Heidelberg University](https://www.uni-heidelberg.de/en).
-Previously, I worked as a Data Scientist intern and working student at [Mercedes-Benz](https://www.mercedes-benz.com/en/).
+I have recently completed my master's degree in Data & Computer Science at [Heidelberg University](https://www.uni-heidelberg.de/en) and successfully finished my Data Scientist internship and working student position at [Mercedes-Benz](https://www.mercedes-benz.com/en/).
 I'm fascinated by data science, machine learning, and AI, especially the advancements in Generative AI and Large Language Models.
 I'm also diving into the startup world with a small AI-focused team, aiming to create products that are truly valuable to people.

 My journey in AI and machine learning spans over several years, with hands-on experience ranging from computer vision and neural network quantization to large-scale recommender systems and LLM applications.
 I have a solid foundation in both theoretical research and practical implementation, having published academic work and been granted invention patents in multimodal AI systems.